hypre-space/hypredrive/docs/usrman-src/introduction.rst

 Getting Started
 ---------------

-To get started with hypredrive, you should first ensure that the software is properly installed on your system.
+To get started with `hypredrive`, you should first ensure that the software is properly installed on your system.
 For detailed installation instructions, please refer to the :ref:`Installation` section.

-Once the installation is complete, familiarize yourself with the the input file structure for hypredrive by reading through the :ref:`InputFileStructure` section.
-This will provide you with a good understanding of how to configure and run hypredrive for your specific needs.
+Once the installation is complete, familiarize yourself with the the input file structure for `hypredrive` by reading through the :ref:`InputFileStructure` section.
+This will provide you with a good understanding of how to configure and run `hypredrive` for your specific needs.

-Here's an example command to run hypredrive on a single process with a basic configuration file:
+Here's an example command to run `hypredrive` on a single process with a basic configuration file:

 .. code-block:: bash